cysouw/diathesis/text/c05_case.md

 ### [ ND | N– ] Dative drop {#sec:case-dative-drop}

 Verbs that take a dative, but do not allow for an accusative, are well attested, though not very frequent in German.
-Some of those verbs do not allow the dative to be dropped (see [@sec:case-nominative-dative]) and a few allow for the dative to be replaced by a prepositional phrase (see [@sec:prepositions-dative-antipassive]) or by a possessor (see [@sec:case-possessor-of-nominative-to-dative-experiencer]).
+Some of these verbs do not allow the dative to be dropped (see [@sec:case-nominative-dative]) and a few allow for the dative to be replaced by a prepositional phrase (see [@sec:prepositions-dative-antipassive]) or by a possessor (see [@sec:case-possessor-of-nominative-to-dative-experiencer]).

-In this section only those verbs are listed for which the only alternative for the dative is a complete drop, like *entkommen* 'to escape' [@next a].
-A few of the verbs in this class only allow for inanimate subjects, like *gelingen* 'to succeed' [@next b].
+In this section only verbs are listed for which the only alternative for the dative is a complete drop, like *entkommen* 'to escape' [@next a].
+Some of the verbs in this class only allow for inanimate subjects, like *gelingen* 'to succeed' [@next b].

 ::: ex
 - Er entkommt (seinem Feind).